Birbs-are-cute/Minecraft-RTX-Demo/README.md

 A clone of Minecraft and Minecraft Ray Tracing at the same time

-#made using:
+# Made using:

 Unity standard assets,
 Blockbench,
 CrazyBump,
 Unity 2017.4.40f1

-#Minimum System Requirments:
+# Minimum System Requirments:

 Ram 4gb,
 Dual Core prossecor,